Occupational Therapy

 Areas of Interest: Assistive Technology & Home Modifications

 Xuan is an experienced OT who completed their studies at Monash University and graduated in 2021.
-With three years of experience in the field, Xuan is dedicated to helping individuals enhance their independence and achieve their personal goals.
+Xuan is dedicated to helping individuals enhance their independence and achieve their personal goals.